Duggireddy-Reddy-Prasanna/duggireddy-reddy-prasanna.github.io/_pages/cv.md

 ## Education

-- **Ph.D. in Environmental Physical Chemistry**, Ben-Gurion University of the Negev, Israel (Expected 2025)
+- **Ph.D. in Environmental Physical Chemistry**, Ben-Gurion University of the Negev, Israel (Expected October 2025)
-  *Research focus:* Surfactant–porous media interactions in water-repellent growing substrates
+  *Ph.D thesis:* Role of surfactants on the wettability,water retention and transport of soil less growing media
   *Supervisor:* Dr. Gilboa Arye

 - **M.Sc. in Environmental Soil Chemistry**, Ben-Gurion University of the Negev, Israel (2019–2022)
-  *Graduated CUM LAUDE*
+  *Graduated CUM LAUDE (97.81)*
-  *Thesis:* Surface activity of xylem sap at the liquid–air interface
+  *Thesis:* Surface activity of citrus xylem sap at the liquid–air interface

-- **B.Sc. in Agriculture Sciences**, Rai Technology University, India (2015–2019)
+- **B.Sc. in Agriculture Sciences**, Rai Technology University, India (2015–2019) *Graduated Gold medalist (9.1)*
-  *Project:* Mushroom cultivation using agricultural waste
-  *Summer Internship:* Ben-Gurion University of the Negev
+  *Project:* A Comparative Study of Agro-Waste Substrates for Economical and Efficient Oyster Mushroom Cultivation *Summer Internship:* Pioneering Sustainability in Arid Lands- Ben-Gurion University of the Negev, Israel

 ---